sigstore/fulcio/docs/certificate-specification.md

 An issued certificate SHOULD NOT:

 * Use a different public key scheme (ECDSA vs RSA) than its parent certificate, as some clients do not support this
-* Specify a public key that is stronger than its parent certificate
+* Specify a public key that is stronger than its parent certificate.
+As weaknesses in keys are found, an issued certificate should be weakened before its parent, since once the parent key is compromised, it can issue new certificates.

 An issued certificate MAY: